 By providing detailed information upfront, we can better assess how to support the child effectively and ensure that their experience in our program is safe, inclusive, and enjoyable.
 Thank you for your cooperation in this matter.

-This year, the program will commence on July 7th and conclude on August 28th, with a two-day closure on the 14th and 15th August 2025 for Santa Maria.
+This year, the program will commence on July 7th and conclude on August 28th, with a one-day closure on the 14th August 2026 for Santa Maria.

 You will apply for this service via the same registration form.

-Prices for the Summer School 2025 are inclusive of all outings and transport expenses, varying according to the children's age groups, as follows:
+Prices for the Kids On Campus Summer School are inclusive of all outings and transport expenses and vary according to the child’s age group.

 Staff Members